mem3nto0/DLRN_App/README.md

 To use DLRN app, please follow this  protocol.

-1)start with cloning the repository or download all the files in the repository.
+1)start with downloading all the files in the repository.
 It can take a few minutes for the Large files.

-     git clone git@github.com:mem3nto0/DLRN_App.git

 2)unzip the pre-trained model files
 3)start the GUI using the command "python3 DLRN_GUI.py" in the prompt or using VScode.